Liberty Bridge, Novi Sad: Location

 Liberty Bridge is the most upstream Novi Sad bridge over the Danube river within the urban area.
 It connects the Bačka and Srem sides of the City of Novi Sad, specifically Novi Sad and Sremska Kamenica.
 It connects Novi Sad with State Road 21, which goes through Fruška Gora to Ruma, A3 motorway, and western Serbia.

 History

-Urban Planning
+Liberty Bridge from 1975–1999

 The strong economic development of Novi Sad during the 1960s and 1970s created the conditions for the city to gradually expand to the Srem side (the area of Mišeluk and further up the slopes of Fruška gora).
 This required the city authorities, and above all the city planners, to start creating framework urban conditions for building a bridge and relieving traffic from the city centre.

 The first such conditions were created by the Novi Sad Urban Institute in 1970.
 The Novi Sad Municipal Assembly decides on the construction of the bridge in December 1973.
 The architects of the bridge were academics Nikola Hajdin, Gojko Nenadić and Predrag Želalić.